On the geometric quantization of contact manifolds: Dirac operators and index theory

-We note that some care must be taken in using the above decomposition of the $\overline{\partial}_b$ operator: since $\nabla^{TW}$ has torsion, we cannot write the full exterior differential $d$ in terms of the Tanaka-Webster connection.
-To obtain the above decomposition, we rely on the fact that the torsion of $\nabla^{TW}$ is pure, and hence vanishes on $E_{0,1}\otimes E_{0,1}$.
+Some care must be taken in obtaining the above decomposition of the $\overline{\partial}_b$ operator: since $\nabla^{TW}$ has torsion, we cannot write the full exterior differential $d$ in terms of the Tanaka-Webster connection.
+The proof relies on the fact that the torsion of $\nabla^{TW}$ is pure, and hence vanishes on $E_{0,1}\otimes E_{0,1}$.